Minimal available information about a USO encounter with a Naval vessel through emails:

 Ship's History for this period:

-During the NATO exercise Ocean Venture 81, the Repair Department, under simulated wartime conditions, completed over 100 jobs during a three day anchorage in Scapaflow, Scotland.
+During the NATO exercise Ocean Venture 81, the Repair Department, under simulated wartime conditions, completed over 100 jobs during a 3 day anchorage in Scapaflow, Scotland.
 During United Effort-Teamwork 84, USS Yellowstone AD-41 completed over 300 jobs, sending Tiger Teams of repair personnel to other ships and providing logistic support by transferring repair parts and supplies and pumping fuel and water to ships of the task force.